What is GM1 Gangliosidosis?

 Treatment and Research

-As of yet, there is no approved treatment or cure for GM1 gangliosidosis, but there are ways to manage symptoms via medications, physical therapy, and palliative care.
-Research into enzyme replacement therapy, gene therapy, and small molecules are ongoing.
+As of 2026, there is no approved treatment or cure for GM1 gangliosidosis.
+Symptom management remains the primary approach and may include anti-seizure medications, muscle relaxants for dystonia, physical therapy, occupational therapy, speech therapy, nutritional support, and palliative care.
+Research into disease-modifying therapies is actively progressing.
+The most advanced approaches include AAV gene therapy targeting the GLB1 gene defect, small molecule therapies such as pharmacological chaperones, and enzyme replacement therapy (ERT), which Cure GM1 Foundation is directly funding.
 An increasing number of investigational therapies have begun development in recent years.
-There is much to hope for–but a lot of work still to be done.
+There is much to hope for, but a lot of work still to be done.
+You can help advance this research by donating.

 We believe finding treatments and a cure is possible, we simply need to give researchers and drug developers the time and support they need to create them, which requires money.
-You can help advance this research by donating
+You can help advance this research by donating.

 If you or a loved one are affected by GM1, you can find support in our Facebook groups.
 If you or your family are interested in participating in clinical trials and research, please contact us and we can answer questions.
 You can also see our natural history studies pages.